 For Metric, choose the function to use for measuring the distance between cluster vectors, or between new data points and the randomly chosen centroid.
 Azure Machine Learning supports the following cluster distance metrics:

-For Iterations, type the number of times the algorithm should iterate over the training data before finalizing the selection of centroids.
+For Iterations, type the number of times the algorithm should iterate over the training data before it finalizes the selection of centroids.

-You can adjust this parameter to balance accuracy vs. training time.
+You can adjust this parameter to balance accuracy against training time.